Pupil Premium

 Evidence that supports this approach

-Senior leaders as PP champions; the leader meets termly with the class teacher, the child and parents – discuss barriers to learning and how to address them, review academic progress, share any concerns, provide guidance and resources inc. improving attendance
+Senior leaders as PP champions; the leader meets with the class teacher, child and parents – discuss barriers to learn and how to address them, review academic progress, share any concerns, provide guidance and resources inc. improving attendance

 EEF – feedback

-One to one tuition offered to all pupils inc those who are in receipt of PPG
+One to one tuition offered to all pupils including those who are in receipt of PPG

 Class teachers to take responsibility for additional one to one and small group tuition in the spring term (January 2023)